ivanpaulovich/FluentMediator/README.md

 ## How

 Setup your events and pipelines using depedency injection.
 You can be very creative here!
-You could use sync, async and cancellable tokens, you could append multiple steps and return messages.
+It supports async methods and cancellable tokens parameters, you could append multiple steps select one to return a message.
 An example:

 ```c#
 services.AddFluentMediator(builder => {